Constructing Names from Chinese Characters (漢字)

 "Women’s names are not recorded as often as men’s, but there are enough to see some similarities and differences.
 One item of note with women’s names is repetition: Xue Susu (薛素素) of the Ming Dynasty has a given name with a double character.
 This is a common modern practice, and appears to be a period one as well."

-The nickname, or style name, is very akin to an "artist name" in English.
+The nickname, or style name, is very akin to an "artist name" or a "pen name" in English.
 Just like Lady Gaga is recognizable by that alone, a person might be equally or more known by their style name, or hao.

 "It usually is a reference to a place, such as the artist or scholar’s studio, or place of residence.
 Take, for example, “The Daoist of Plum Mountain” (Meishan Daoren 梅山道人).
 These are often multi-part names, including a locative and a descriptor.
 The name might be shortened to just the locative (e.g. Meishan), but rarely just the descriptor, since the latter is usually a stock phrase in common use that could indicate just about anybody."